kdcllc/Bet.AspNetCore/src/Bet.ML.WebApi.Sample/README.md

 - To enable the functionality to accept new data point and storing them inside of SQLite or other storage.
 - To have a schedule job that rebuilds and verifies the models before making them available to predictive engine.
+- Off load the initial model generation to a pre-generated model so the app startup in the pod.
+It would require adding model loaders func into the `Bet.Extensions.ML`.